How do you look after your mental wellbeing?

 Face to Face

 Visit your GP who may refer you to a more specialist service.
-Self-refer into Blackpool Supporting Minds for adults.
+Self-refer into Blackpool Talking Therapies for adults below.

 Useful Telephone Numbers